Romney pounces on Obama over disappointing job news

 Obama campaign spokeswoman Jen Psaki said the Romney-Ryan approach was not the answer, saying that would mean “going back to the same policies that led us to the crisis that we’ve been going through to begin with.”

-The unemployment data still raise doubts whether Obama will get anything more than a limited - and short-lived boost - from the convention.
+But the unemployment data still raises doubts whether Obama will get anything more than a limited -- and short-lived boost -- from the convention.

 Obama senior adviser David Plouffe sought to play down expectations, saying he did not expect any major shift in voter sentiment.
 “We come out of the convention with momentum.
 That doesn’t mean the race is going to change significantly,” he told reporters traveling with Obama.

-Obama and Romney campaigned on Friday in the toss-up states of New Hampshire and Iowa, which could be critical to piecing together the 270 electoral votes needed to win the White House.
+Obama and Vice President Joe Biden on Friday were in the toss-up states of New Hampshire and Iowa for joint campaign events.
+Romney’s schedule was also taking him to those two states, which could be critical to piecing together the 270 electoral votes needed to win the White House.

 They are among eight to 10 battleground states that are likely to decide the election, a list that also includes Florida, Virginia, North Carolina, Ohio, Colorado, Nevada and Wisconsin.